ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ## Reference Values Corroboration and Augmentation (Phase 3) {#sec-phase3}

-Reference Value Providers (RVP) publish Reference Values triples that are matched against ACS entries.
+Reference Value Providers (RVP) publish Reference Values that are transformed {{sec-ref-end-trans}} into an internal representation {{sec-ir-ref-val}}.
+Reference Values may describe multiple possible Attester states.

-Reference Values may describe multiple acceptable states for Attesters; hence "matching" determines that Evidence (contained in the ACS) satisfies an appropriate subset of the available Reference Values.
+Corroboration is the process of determining whether actual Attester state (as contained in the ACS) can be satisfied by Reference Values.
+If satisfied, the RVP authority is added to the matching ACS entry.

+Reference Values are matched with ACS entries by iterating through the `rv` list.
+For each `rv` entry, the `condition` ECT is compared with an ACS ECT.
-If the appropriate subset matches, the authority of the RVP is added to the appropriate ACS entries.
+If the ECTs are identical except for authority, the `rv` `addition` ECT authority is added to the ACS ECT authority.

-The Verifier compares each `rv` reference value condition ECT against ECT entries in the ACS as described in {{sec-match-one-se}}.

-For each entry in the `rv` list, if any part of an `rv` condition does not match an ACS entry, then the entire `rv` addition is not added to the ACS.
-If all fields of the `rv` condition match an ACS entry, the Verifier MUST add the `rv` addition to the ACS where the RVP authority is included in the `rv` addition ECT.

 ## Endorsed Values Augmentation (Phase 4) {#sec-phase4}